 There's lots for children and families to look forward to at this year's Rochdale Literature and Ideas Festival.

-"Our children's shows are always popular and we've some fantastic fun events again this year.
-Whether you've got a toddler looking to be entertained or hard to please children who are looking for something a bit different, you'll find it at Rochdale Literature and Ideas Festival.
-Activities are also affordable, with tickets no more than £3 and some events are FREE."
+"We've some fantastic family events again this year.
+Whether you've got a toddler looking to be entertained or children who are looking for something a bit different, you'll find it at this festival.
+Activities are very good value, with tickets no more than £4 and a couple of shows are free."

-The festival will include guest speakers and writers and is aimed at celebrating and promoting the Maskew Collection of classic literature and philosophy at Rochdale Central Library, encouraging people to engage with books and ideas.
+The festival is aimed at celebrating and promoting the Maskew Collection of classic literature and philosophy at Rochdale Central Library, encouraging people to engage with books and ideas.
 Annie and Frank Maskew, a Rochdale couple who shared a passion for reading and thinking, met in Rochdale Library in the 1950s and left a sum of money to be used on resources and events related to literature and philosophy to ensure classic works are available for future generations.